 It was necessary to fight every day to be able to impose its respect so that men see you as a person and not as a sexual object.
 I told my boyfriend at this time that I find it appalling that men stop and ask me if I want to get in their car.
 He told me that it was the mentality here and because I hadn’t grown up there I couldn’t understand.
 In other words, I should close my eyes and find it normal?
 Should I let them treat me that way?
 I did it not only for myself but for the black women who are there so that they can be respected.
 Machismo, street harassment is rampant in southern Italy.
 And when you are a black woman, you feel it even more.

-How many times has it happened to me that when I refused the advances of a Neapolitan man, he answered me “But why do you say no?
-But where he’s your boyfriend, you’ll never be alone with me”.
-Like I don’t have a choice.
+How many times has it happened to me that when I refused the advances of a Neapolitan man, he answered me “Why are you refusing?
+Where he’s your boyfriend?
+You’ll never be alone with me”.
+It looks like I don’t have a choice.
 I did everything I could to try to change the mentalities in my own way, but I’m afraid it had little impact.
 I don’t think anything will change.

 Racism, ignorance are not forgotten